charles presti

 From Pensacola, FL.

-He lives and paints in Pensacola with his husband of more than thirty years, Mike Bruce, and their Wheaten Terrier, Zoey.
+He lives and paints in Pensacola with his husband, Mike Bruce.
+Together for more than thirty years, they share their home with their Wheaten Terrier, Zoey.
+Together they co-founded Sunday's Child, a nonprofit supporting organizations that promote diversity and inclusion.

 Painting the World in Polygons